RavenCutie21/Voice-Changer-Settings/README.md

 # Advanced Settings

 These are my Advanced Settings, feel free to copy them, but I really don't advise changing them that much unless you know what you are doing.
 Sometimes I change Trancate back to 100.
+Either screenshot is fine, but bottom one is definitely more so towards dual PC, but still works extremely well on a single one.

 ![Screenshot](https://github.com/YunaOneeChan/Voice-Changer-Settings/blob/main/Quick%20Settings%20Images/My%20Advanced%20Settings.png)